bixBeta/scRNA-WS24/Lessons/Week3.md

 <details>
   <summary> Optional: play with clustering resolution</summary>
   The appropriate number of clusters for a dataset is somewhat subjective.
 Try playing with the clustering steps to see how the assignment of cells to clusters changes.
-The most common parameter to vary is the 'resolution` parameter at the FindClusters() step: a higher resolution value should give more total clusters.
+The most common parameter to vary is the 'resolution` parameter at the FindClusters() step: a higher resolution value should give more total clusters. <br>
   Some tips:
 >- Use a new name for the cluster.name parameter, to avoid overwriting the clusters generated with resolution = 0.4
 >- You dont need to rerun the RunUMAP() step after rerunning FindClusters(), because the UMAP projection does not change
 >- FindClusters() will save the new cluster values to the `seurat_clusters` metadata slot, as well as in the new `cluster.name` slot
 >- You can define the cluster identities to use in following steps with the Idents() function
 </details>

 # 2. Differential Gene Expression Analysis with FindMarkers